h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Apr 22: St. Kitts & Nevis flagged bulk carrier *SMS Carrera* (IMO 9140528) struck by twoRussian UAVs in southern Black Sea.
 Ship continued voyage.

 Apr 23: Ukrainian Navy releases video of a Russian USV being destroyed off Odesa.

+Apr 25/26: Major Ukrainian strikes on Sevastopol with OWA-UAVs.
+Among reported targets hit are the Pr.775 ROPUCHA Class landing ship *Yamal* and Pr.1171 ALLIGATOR class landing ship *Nikolai Filchenkov* which were hit a few days prior.
+The Pr.18280 Yuri Ivanov class intelligence ship *Ivan Khurs* was also reportedly hit.
+This ship also has been struck in port previously.

 ...To be continued.